 Philby’s betrayal, and that of the other members of the Cambridge Five, has been recounted in several tomes.
 Manintyre’s version uses the prism of friendship to present the tale from a fresh perspective, focusing on another MI6 Intelligence Officer, Nicholas Elliott, who retained a strong relationship with Philby for the duration of the traitor’s career, and who never had an inkling of his compatriot’s disloyalty.
 It can make for uncomfortable reading.
 Elliott, who enjoyed a commendable career, was a staunch advocate of Philby, putting his reputation on the line on more than once occasion for the sake of his pal.
 The reader, benefitted by hindsight, can’t help but feel for Elliott as he protests Philby’s innocence and goes above and beyond for his friend: the turncoat’s actions on behalf of the Soviet Union lead to the deaths of hundreds of personnel.
 How much of that burden weighed on Elliott’s shoulders?
 We’ll never really know; being a typical Englishman, ably stoic, Elliott was hardly one to vent aloud.
 Macintyre can’t offer decisive comment on the matter, but intersperses the finale of his text with extract from various materials, leaving the reader to ultimate decide.

-A Spy Among Friends highlights the inherent flaws of the intelligence services – in particular the ‘old boy network that existed at the time – and examines the complexity of espionage, ultimately underlining the importance of luck and fortune that’s essential – or was, at least – to a long career.
+A Spy Among Friends highlights the inherent flaws of the intelligence services – in particular the ‘old boy’ network that existed at the time – and examines the complexity of espionage, ultimately underlining the importance of luck and fortune that’s essential – or was, at least – to a long career.
 Evidence shows Philby’s treachery deeply impacted the USA’s Counterintelligence Chief of the time, James Jesus Angelton, who became increasingly untrustworthy of everyone in his ranks.
-Angleton took it personally – Philby was, after all, a friend; and Macintyre constantly hammers home this point: Philby’s actions had horrific consequences in terms of deathly statistics, but it was the personal betrayal that stung most, and resonates most deeply.
+Angleton took it personally – Philby was, after all, a friend; and Macintyre constantly hammers home this point: Philby’s actions had horrific consequences in terms of deathly statistics, but it was the personal betrayal that stung most.